DeltaDynamo/DeltaDynamo.github.io/_blog/miscellaneous/google-gen-ai-leadership-certification/gcp_gen_ai_leader_certification.md

 - 🔹 Cloud Run

-  - What it is: A serverless container execution environment — you run apps packaged in containers without managing servers.
+  - What it is: A serverless container execution environment — where we can run apps packaged in containers without managing servers.

   - Use Case: Deploying a backend microservice for an AI chatbot that scales up only when customers use it.